beeware/.github/SUPPORT.md

 problems, we make no guarantees at this time.

-As each project in the BeeWare suite of tools and libraries reach a point of stability, we will increment it's version number to 1.0.
+As each project in the BeeWare suite of tools and libraries reach a point of stability, we will increment its version number to 1.0.
 At that point, we will introduce a formal backwards compatibility and support policy.

 ## Python Version support.

-We support Python 3.5 and above.
+We support Python 3.8 and above.
 Support for pre-release versions of Python is not guaranteed.